December 13, 2016

 - YSL Satin Crush Eyeshadow

-- I recently discovered Pat McGrath Eyeshadows and I’m addicted to them!
+- I’ve recently discovered Pat McGrath Eyeshadows and I love them!

 - Bobbi Brown Natural brow shaper & hair touch-up in auburn